 Now, I know the marijuana industry offers thousands and thousands of cannabis seeds that you can choose from, it even gives you different classifications of each.
 For this writing, allow us to help you decide by giving you an idea of what are autoflower and feminized seeds and how can you grow them in your own backyard.

-Knowing the Difference between Marijuana Seeds: Feminized or Autoflowering
+Difference between Marijuana Seeds: Feminized or Autoflowering

 Ever since the start of some states allowing homeowners to grow their own pot plants, marijuana seeds such as feminized and autoflowering has been very popular in the market.
 Both are widely in use because of the varying benefits they can get from them.
 We’ll give you a short description of each type and why you should use them for your pot garden